bishopsan/dOrg-discord-bot/README.md

 # How To Use It

-1. Clone the repo with $ git clone [PATH TO REPO]
+1. Clone the repo with $ git clone https://github.com/bishopsan/dOrg-discord-bot
-2. Obtain discord auth token and added bot to server.
+2. Obtain discord auth token and add bot to server.

     1. Go to the Discord Developer Portal and click the “New Application” button.